jonathan-beebe/somethingkindawierd.github.com/_posts/2015-09-28-javascriptcore-and-swift.md

 >> [1, 4, 9, 16, 25]
 ```

 You must be careful with this since you have no guarantee that your JSValue will actually contain the type you want.
-Here Swift provides some convenient guard patterns to protect you code.
+Here Swift provides some convenient guard patterns to protect your code.
 You can easily use `if let…` to protect against errors when the JSValue fails to cast, safely trapping the error.

 ```swift
 let jsv = ...